NVIDIA/spark-rapids/docs/dev/shimplify.md

 the exception when the file is open via a Debugger either on a breakpoint hit or subsequent clicking on the affected stack frame in which case you will see an extra editor tab being added.

-No matter whether or not you use the Resolve Symlinks plugin, IDEA is able to add a break point set directly via the original physical file or a symlink path.
+No matter whether or not you use the [Resolve Symlinks][6] plugin, IDEA is able to add a breakpoint set directly via the original physical file or a symlink path.

 [1]: https://github.com/NVIDIA/spark-rapids/issues/3223